davide3011/palladium-ln/doc/getting-started/advanced-setup/tor.md

-You will have to run Core Lightning after launching Tor Browser or Orbot, and keep Tor Browser or Orbot open as long as Core Lightning is running, but this is a setup which allows others to connect and fund channels to you, anywhere (no port forwarding! works wherever Tor works!), and you do not have to do anything more complicated than download and install Tor Browser.
+You will have to run Palladium Lightning after launching Tor Browser or Orbot, and keep Tor Browser or Orbot open as long as Palladium Lightning is running, but this is a setup which allows others to connect and fund channels to you, anywhere (no port forwarding! works wherever Tor works!), and you do not have to do anything more complicated than download and install Tor Browser.
-This may be useful for operating system distributions that do not have Tor in their repositories, assuming we can ever get Core Lightning running on those.
+This may be useful for operating system distributions that do not have Tor in their repositories, assuming we can ever get Palladium Lightning running on those.

 ### Detailed Discussion

-#### Three Ways to Create .onion Addresses for Core Lightning
+#### Three Ways to Create .onion Addresses for Palladium Lightning

-1. You can configure Tor to create an onion address for you, and tell Core Lightning to use that address
+1. You can configure Tor to create an onion address for you, and tell Palladium Lightning to use that address
-2. You can have Core Lightning tell Tor to create a new onion address every time
+2. You can have Palladium Lightning tell Tor to create a new onion address every time
-3. You can configure Core Lightning to tell Tor to create the same onion address every time it starts up
+3. You can configure Palladium Lightning to tell Tor to create the same onion address every time it starts up

 #### Tor-Created .onion Address

-Having Tor create an onion address lets you run other services (e.g. a web server) at that same address, and you just tell that address to Core Lightning and it doesn't have to talk to the Tor server at all.
+Having Tor create an onion address lets you run other services (e.g. a web server) at that same address, and you just tell that address to Palladium Lightning and it doesn't have to talk to the Tor server at all.

 Put the following in your `/etc/tor/torrc` file: